nikita-jaya/gradebook/paper/paper.md

 Most other commonly-used packages -- particularly for R packages -- are used for grading on an assignment-level basis.
-For example, the `gradeR` package "helps grade your students’s assignment submissions that are R Scripts" whereas `gradebook` is used for the computations of the final, overall course grade [@GradeR].
+For example, the `gradeR` package "helps grade your students’s assignment submissions that are R Scripts" [@GradeR] whereas `gradebook` is used for the computations of the final, overall course grade.
 The software that has the most similar computational purpose as `gradebook` are popular learning-management systems (LMS) used in higher education.
 This includes Canvas [@canvas_gradebook_guide], Moodle [@moodle_grade_calculations], Blackboard Learn [@blackboard_calculate_grades], and D2L Brightspace [@d2l_about_grades], all of which provide an integrated gradebook that allow the instructor to specify the manner in which assessment scores are used to calculate a final course grade.
+What makes Gradebook unique is its flexibility of functionality and its capacity for instructor collaboration and contribution: the flexible YAML structure allows for the former and the open-source nature of the project allows for the latter.

 # Acknowledgements